 It is notable that the D7500 has a microphone port, which is missing on the E-M10 III.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the D7500 and the E-M10 III are recent models that are part of the current product line-up.
-The D7500 replaced the earlier Nikon D7200, while the E-M10 III has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-M10 III was succeeded by the Olympus E-M10 II.
+The D7500 is a recent model that features in the current product line-up of Nikon.
+In contrast, the E-M10 III has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M10 III was succeeded by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D7500 Manual (free pdf) or the online Olympus E-M10 III Manual.

 So what is the bottom line?
 Which of the two cameras – the Nikon D7500 or the Olympus E-M10 III – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.